 Poll Watchers are prohibited from calling into question those people who show no eligibility to vote.

 Complexity AND Corruption

 As systems become more complex, the potential for corruption grows.
-For example, a computer program with five lines of code is less complex than that with 500 lines of code.
-The program with 500 lines of code is far more likely to have unintended consequences that corrupt the program and crash the computer.
-Furthermore, debugging five lines of code is far simpler than debugging 500 lines of code.
+For example, a computer program with five lines of code is less complex than that with 50,000 lines of code.
+A program with 50,000 lines of code is far more likely to have unintended consequences that corrupt the program and crash the computer.
+Furthermore, debugging five lines of code is far simpler than debugging 50,000 lines of code.
 Computers differ from human systems in that individual lines of computer code are always processed in the same way.

 A simple voting system is less susceptible to unintended problems than a complex one.
 With voting systems, many processes, like verifying signatures, can be processed in lots of different ways, adding extra complexity and extra potential for unintentional corruption.

 30 years ago, Boulder County had a relatively simple voting system.
 Everyone voted on one day, with the same paper ballots available only at each neighborhood precinct, with neighbors who could verify each other’s residency and the entire voting process.
 The process was the same for everyone.
 Votes were tabulated within 24 hours.